merely-useful/py-rse/index.md

 `KhanVirtanen2020.md`: Introduced in Section \@ref(provenance-code-steps).

 `LICENSE.md`: Introduced in Section \@ref(teams-license-software) and
-committed to the repository in Exercise \@ref(teams-ex-boilerplate).
+committed to the repository in Exercise \@ref(teams-ex-boilerplate-license).

 `Makefile`: Introduced and updated throughout Chapter \@ref(automate).